87prashant/MindChart/README.md

 [You can read more about it and give your suggestions here](https://alike-stag-3a4.notion.site/Mind-Chart-97668ec9dbbe49cda72c19f0259a2870)

 This is a passion project.
-I am learning technology by implementing it.
+I am learning new technology by implementing it.
 Anyone is invited to contribute with the mindset of learning by doing.

 Any contribution is appreciated.